How Listerine Reframed a Problem and watched their profits soar

 Apple uses the "So What Principle" to highlight the problem as a solution.

-Listerine didn't create bad breath they just learned how to put a name to their customer's problem.
+Listerine didn't create bad breath; they just put a name to their customer's problem.

 Identify your customer's problem and position your product as the ultimate solution.